 As the CDs mature, consider rolling your savings into accounts with better rates.
 Use a CD ladder calculator to maximize your returns.

-When a 10-year CD may be a good idea
+When is a 10-year CD a good idea?

 By going with a 10-year CD, you can be certain that the money you put into your account will be returned to you with the initial principal amount, plus interest.